-Interest in Client Transactions and Code of Ethics
+Participation in Client Transactions and Personal Trading

-Some IARs are also Registered Representatives with Commonwealth and, as such, must execute securities transactions through Commonwealth, unless the IAR obtains authorization from Commonwealth to execute securities transactions through another Broker/Dealer.
+Some IARs are Registered Representatives with Commonwealth and, as such, must execute securities transactions through Commonwealth, unless the IAR obtains authorization from Commonwealth to execute securities transactions through another Broker/Dealer.
 In such instances, the IAR will receive normal and customary commissions for such transactions.
 The possible receipt of said commissions and the possibility of any conflict of interest are fully disclosed in advance.